lumi-a/masters-thesis/thesis.typ

   )
 ]

 Further experimentation with the instance in @code-bin-packing-post-tuning indicated that, for the instance to have a high score, the constants `a` and `b` should be large and coprime.
-This is easily achieved as follows.
-For fixed $m in ℕ$, consider the instance:
+For instance, for fixed $m in ℕ$, consider the instance:

 $
   I ≔ [underbrace(m + 1\,#h(0.5em) …\,#h(0.5em) m + 1, m upright(" times")),#h(1em) underbrace(m \,#h(0.5em) … \,#h(0.5em) m, m + 1 upright(" times"))] \, #h(2em) upright("maximum bin capacity ") c colon.eq m ⋅ (m + 1).